 If you wait until there’s a crisis, big and important decisions will have to be rushed and made under duress and end up spending lot more in care at a senior living facility.
 Plan ahead.
 Giving yourself and your family more time to get used to possibilities for the future makes for less disruption and a more gradual transition.

 Assisted Living facilities in Houston have care givers, round the clock, available to assist residents with activities of daily living (ADLs), such as bathing, dressing, eating, toileting, walking or wheeling, and transferring into and out of bed.
 However, unlike a skilled nursing facility, assisted living facility generally do not accept residents who are immobile or bed bound and need nursing care for chronically ill available at a skilled nursing facility.

-In the State of Texas, assisted living facilities are licensed according to size, type and building safety features.
+Assisted living facilities in Houston, Texas are licensed according to size, type and building safety features.
 An assisted living facility must be licensed as a Type A or Type B facility.
 A facility's licensure type is based on the capability of the residents to evacuate the facility or the types of services the facility provides, or both.

 In a Type A facility, a resident: must be physically and mentally capable of evacuating the facility without physical assistance from staff, which may include an individual who is mobile, although non-ambulatory, such as an individual who uses a wheelchair or an electric cart, and has the capacity to transfer and evacuate himself or herself in an emergency; does not require routine attendance during nighttime sleeping hours; and must be capable of following directions under emergency conditions.

 In a Type B facility, a resident: may require staff assistance to evacuate; require attendance during nighttime sleeping hours; be incapable of following directions under emergency conditions; and require assistance in transferring to and from a wheelchair, but must not be permanently bedfast.